 - Improve policy/programme design: in order to learn about the efficiency and effectiveness of a policy/program so to inform decisions on whether to extend, improve, or eliminate it.
-The ultimate aim would be to better serve the poor and more efficiently provide services. - Help solve problems in policy/programme implementation: monitoring execution to detect and correct implementation problems and facilitate evidence-based fine-tuning of the operational design. - Help prioritize, plan and budget: helping relevant authorities and managers to coordinate and prioritize activities and undertake planning and budget allocation decisions.
+The ultimate aim would be to better serve the poor and vulnerable and more equitably and efficiently provide services. - Help solve problems in policy/programme implementation: monitoring execution to detect and correct implementation problems and facilitate evidence-based fine-tuning of the operational design. - Help prioritize, plan and budget: helping relevant authorities and managers to coordinate and prioritize activities and undertake planning and budget allocation decisions.